10hendersonm/story-titles/README.md

 - That time Julie stole my baby name
 - How to pour Sludge with Mr. Klinglehutz
 - That time I got drunk and played WoW
+- That time I didn't help a guy look for his girlfriend